wey-gu/openstack-graph/README.md

 Where:

 - `schema.ngql` is the DDL schema
-- `edges` contains all edges, and the corresponding `ngql` file is the DML to load the data, `csv` is the raw data
+- `edges` contains all edges, and the corresponding `ngql` file is the DDL/DML to load the data, `csv` is the raw data
 - `vertices` contains all vertices, and the corresponding `ngql` file is the DML to load the data, `csv` is the raw data